 In the early 1900’s, Milwaukee’s Sewerage Commission established a fellowship at the University of Wisconsin–Madison College of Agriculture to investigate the many potential applications of Milorganite as a fertilizer.
 Noer led the work and conducted extensive field trials rather than relying on chemical analysis, which was standard for the day.

 After experimenting with field crops and vegetables, Noer used this new slow-release nitrogen fertilizer on golf course turf with superior results.
 As word spread across the country among golf course superintendents about this new fertilizer, Noer knew he had a commercially viable product.

 The soils-testing laboratory established by Noer was the first of its kind in the United States.
 Noer developed soils testing protocols and evaluation tools that were so far beyond his time some of them are still used today.

 Noer Wrote the Book on Turfgrass

-Environmental stewardship and agronomic research remain top priorities at Milorganite, and after 90 years we continue to product a valuable organic-nitrogen fertilizer trusted by homeowners and turf professionals.
+Environmental stewardship and agronomic research remain top priorities at Milorganite, and for over 90 years we continue to produce a valuable slow-release nitrogen fertilizer trusted by homeowners and turf professionals.